whiteducksoftware/azctx/README.md

   -c, --current               Display the current active subscription
       --filter-tenant-level   Filter tenant level accounts with no available subscriptions (default true) -h, --help                  help for azctx
-  -r, --refresh               Re-Authenticate and refresh the subscriptions.
+  -s, --short                 Use a short prompt.
                                 Deprecated.
-Please use azctx login instead.
-  -s, --short                 Use a short prompt
+Size is now automatically determined.

 Use "azctx [command] --help" for more information about a command.
 ```